influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/alertmanager.md

 withVolumeMode(volumeMode)
 ```

-volumeMode defines what type of volume is required by the claim.
-Value of Filesystem is implied when not included in claim spec.
+"volumeMode defines what type of volume is required by the claim.
+Value of Filesystem is implied when not included in claim spec."

 ### fn spec.storage.volumeClaimTemplate.spec.withVolumeName